 Submission Instructions by Category

 - More Voices

-Once you have reviewed these questions, please fill out this Prose Submission Form.
+Once you have reviewed these questions, please fill out this Stories Submission Form.
 Make sure to attach a Word document that contains your submission.

 It generally takes us eight to twelve weeks to review prose submissions and get back to authors.

 Please note that stories will need to be edited to approximately one thousand words.

 We are pleased to be accepting poems for consideration from November 1 through December 31, 2019.
 We will notify poets of their selection (or our regrets) by April 2020.
 Accepted poems will be published in Pulse in 2020 and in early 2021.